Prometheus-X-association/edge-translators/docs/design-document.md

 * Gather and aggregate some partners data

 ## Usage in the dataspace
-Translator can be used in case of aggregation of different data-source, in order to get a uniform data-format and facilitate the processing of data from different sources.
+Translator can be used in case of aggregation of different data-sources, in order to get a uniform data-format and facilitate the processing of data from different sources.

 ![alt_text](images/image-ds-usage.png "image_tooltip")